 The local going rate also controls what we charge online because it is tied in with point three, ‘How much you need to live on.’

-It is common sense that a new, unestablished Tarot reader will not be able to charge the same for a reading as someone who has had time to build a name for themselves in the business.
+It is common sense that a new, unestablished Tarot reader will not be able to charge the same for reading as someone who has had time to build a name for themselves in the business.
 Again, look around at the prices charged both locally and online and place yourself toward the lower end of the scale if you wish to attract clients.

 This is what I did when I started out.
 I then found that I had more requests than I could handle toward the end of the first year and I was forced to put my prices up.
 In the meantime, I had been busy building credibility as a reader by gathering testimonies and reviews of my services, as well as blogging enough about the Tarot to gain the status of ‘trusted advisor.’

 These days, thanks to social media, it is quite easy to establish yourself as an ‘expert’ in an area by sharing your wealth of knowledge on various platforms.
-However, social media credibility often depends on cool graphics and flashy videos rather than real knowledge and the drawback is that people can often make themselves come across as more proficient than they are if they are tech savvy – a drawback for those of us who care more about the quality of the content and aren’t so keen to be in the spotlight.
+However, social media credibility often depends on cool graphics and flashy videos rather than real knowledge and the drawback is that people can often make themselves come across as more proficient than they are if they are tech-savvy – a drawback for those of us who care more about the quality of the content and aren’t so keen to be in the spotlight.

 That said, it is important to want to show yourself and not hide behind a fantasy picture and witchy alias if you want to gain the status of trusted advisor – and you really ought to strive for no less if you wish for a life-long career as a Tarot reader.

-How much you need to live on
+How much do you need to live on

-It is realistic to expect to have to moonlight with your Tarot readings to start with, until you have built enough of a clientele to be able to be able to support yourself by doing readings alone.
+It is realistic to expect to have to moonlight with your Tarot readings to start with until you have built enough of a clientele to be able to support yourself by doing readings alone.
 No matter which type of services you plan on offering, it usually takes a couple of years to achieve this.
 In the meantime, consider doing guest blogs, free talks and interviewing people who are already established for your Tarot blog.
 Do something every day to build your brand, in other words.

 A word of warning about ‘fantasy prices’

 You sometimes see people charge extortionate sums for Tarot readings.
-While common sense is now so rare as to be considered a super power, most clients who are interested in a genuine Tarot reading performed by an experienced, ethical reader won’t fall for the hype.
+While common sense is now so rare as to be considered a superpower, most clients who are interested in a genuine Tarot reading performed by an experienced, ethical reader won’t fall for the hype.
 If you place yourself in an unrealistic bracket by overcharging for your services, please know that it is always going to do more damage to your business to have to come down in price than the other way around.

 Not long ago I came across someone who was trying to sell a Tarot course for nearly $1000.
 This person was not someone who was established in the Tarot community, nor did he have a book out on the subject.
 While the course looked interesting, I think he really did himself a disservice by overcharging so heavily for something that didn’t even offer 1-2-1 private mentoring.

 Basically, it all comes down to common sense.
-Forget the emotional aspect of ‘How much am I really worth though?,’ unless this happens to land right in the sweet spot area of the venn diagram above.
+Forget the emotional aspect of ‘How much am I really worth though?’ unless this happens to land right in the sweet spot area of the Venn diagram above.
 Most budding Tarot readers struggle with low self-worth and the main challenge then becomes to detach from that emotion.
 Then you have one or two fantasists who go in with a BOOM! overcharge and fall flat on their faces.
 Don’t be that person.
 Be smart and play a longer game.